nuxeo/doc.nuxeo.com-content/src/blog/jsf-angularjs-ui-rewrite-story.md

 Most of our team came from the Java world, so the switch to JavaScript development, took some adjustment.
 One of the challenges was that continuous integration isn’t done the same way in Javascript as it is in Java (in Java we use Maven and Jenkins, but in JavaScript it is Bower and Grunt).
 Continuous integration, which is one of the big selling points for the Nuxeo Platform, is the practice of merging developer working copies into a main line (or trunk) several times a day.
 This practice is done to help find integration issues as quickly as possible.
 In this case, we wanted a system for both Java and AngularJS that could be called from Java.

-The modularity management was also a bit complicated as was the maintainability of the JavaScript.
-With our Java background, we are used to having a compiler and other tools like checkstyle to enforce rules, but Javascript has more freedom.
+The modularity management was also a bit complicated, as was the maintainability of the JavaScript.
+With our Java background, we are used to having a compiler and other tools (like checkstyle) to enforce rules, but Javascript has more freedom.
 The modularity management challenge is also due to our use of Maven in Java and Bower in JavaScript.

 With AngularJS, we could have made a number of calls to the server to get the right data.
 To simplify development for this project, we minimized the number of REST calls (based on the “page”).